Mohamed1Tork/Northwind-DWH-Modeling-and-Business-Insights/README.md

 5. **ReturnCause**
 6. **Maturity**
 7. **Foreign Key Indexing**
-> More details included in the README file in `DWH Modeling` folder
+> More details about the indexing strategy and dimensional modeling included in the README file in `DWH Modeling` folder

 ## **Folder Contents Explanation:**